 McNair Scholars: The Ronald E. McNair program at Kean provides 30 students with research opportunities, faculty mentors, specialized workshops, counseling, learning communities and tutoring to encourage and support their goal of attending graduate school for master’s and doctoral degrees.
 Kicking off with a six-week summer program in 2018, the McNair Scholars program will also include a three-week residential component and ongoing support and academic opportunities throughout the school year.
 Wendy Alvarado, Director

 STEMpact: The STEMpact Project is a collaboration between Union County College and Kean University.
 The STEMpact Project has a primary goal of improving retention, graduation and transfer rates among Hispanic and low-income students in STEM and Education fields who complete an associate’s degree and then go on to graduate with a bachelor’s degree, well-prepared to enter the 21st century workforce in STEM and teaching careers.
 The STEMpact summer academy matches interested students with faculty mentors for an intensive summer research experience that can continue throughout the academic year.
 Cassandra Davis, Grant Director

 Upward Bound: A six-week residential summer program for high school students interested in college.
 All students participate in intensive technological and research-based science and math courses under the direction of an experienced faculty member.
 A Science Seminar course is offered to Upward Bound seniors who have completed their school requirements in physics, chemistry, and biology.
 The course is taught by several professors in the College of Natural, Applied and Health Sciences, who conduct one-week college style seminars focusing on their area of expertise.
 The professors provide lectures and labs for the students focusing on geology, meteorology, earth science, zoology, earth science, and forensics.
-Veronica Jackson, Grant Director
+Maria Isabel Rijos, Director